 Note: After updates are complete, recheck windows for air leaks.

 Do energy-efficient windows qualify for a tax credit or rebate?

 Yes, most Energy-Star qualified windows do.
 Tax credits are offered by state or local governments, or by the IRS.
-It’s a benefit of buying certain energy saving products.
+It’s the benefit of buying certain energy-saving products.
 Your benefit is seen as a reduction of income tax owed, or as an increase in your tax refund.